-Integrating technology and collective wisdom to heal our planet
+Integrating biotechnology and collective wisdom to heal our planet

 Editing Nature stands in solidarity with Black people protesting their right to life.
 Their right to live free of fear, discrimination, and violence.
 Their right to health.
 Their right to justice.
 Their right to clean air and water.
 Their right to be heard.

-Using this technology irresponsibly or not using it at all could imperil both human and environmental health.
+Irresponsible use of this technology - or a refusal to explore its potential - could imperil both human and environmental health.

 Dinny Nolan Tjampitjinpa - Water Dreaming at Mikanji - 1988